Topology of configuration space of the mean-field phi^4 model by Morse theory: Discussion of the results

 \subsection{Euler characteristic}

 In \cite{ccp,ccp1,ccp2} the $XY$ model in m-f version and without interaction has been studied following the same procedure of this paper.
 We recall that the m-f $XY$ model undergoes a second-order $O(2)$-SBPT with classical critical exponent, as the m-f interaction requires.
-The thermodynamic critical average potential is in correspondence of a topological critical level at which a topological change occurs with critical points of all possible indexes, and the graph of the modulus of the Euler characteristic $\frac{1}{N}\ln|\chi|$ shows a jump.
-Obviously, $\frac{1}{N}\ln|\chi|$ has a jump at any critical level, but provided that $N$ is large enough it can be approximated by a continuous function.
-In the model without interaction no one of these behaviors shows.
-At converse, $\frac{1}{N}\ln|\chi|$ has a continuous shape everywhere.
+The thermodynamic critical average potential is in correspondence of a topological critical level at which a topological change occurs with critical points of all possible indexes, and the graph of the modulus of the Euler characteristic $1/N\ln|\chi|$ shows a jump.
+Obviously, $1/N\ln|\chi|$ has a jump at any critical level, but provided that $N$ is large enough it can be approximated by a continuous function.
+At converse, in the model without interaction $1/N\ln|\chi|$ has a continuous shape everywhere.

-These results have suggested a strong relation between SBPTs and topological changes, but this scenario does not seem confirmed by the results of the m-f $\phi^4$ model founded out here. $\frac{1}{N}\ln|\chi|$ shows a jump at $v'$ followed by a very intricate shape and by an angular point at $v=0$. $v'$ never corresponds to the thermodynamic critical average potential, while $v=0$ corresponds only for a particular choice of $J$.
+These results have suggested a strong relation between SBPTs and topological changes, but this scenario is not confirmed by the results of the m-f $\phi^4$ model founded out here. $1/N\ln|\chi|$ shows a jump at $v'$ followed by a very intricate shape and by an angular point at $v=0$. $v'$ never corresponds to the thermodynamic critical average potential, while $v=0$ corresponds only for the particular value $J=1$.
 Worst, this shape is showed even by the model without interaction where no SBPT occurs, even though the graph is more regular.
 We conclude that the scenario depicted by the m-f $XY$ model is a particular case without any particular significance from a viewpoint of the relation between SBPT and topology of configuration space.